 Internet, technology and media companies are frequently involved in litigation based on allegations of infringement of intellectual property rights, unfair competition, invasion of privacy, defamation and other violations of other parties' rights.
 As of March 31, 2011, our servers maintain and update an index of over 3.7 billion digital media files available on third-party servers and PCs connected to our resource discovery network, which enables users to locate and download content in an efficient manner.
 See "Business-Technology-Resource discovery network architecture."
 We have been involved in litigation based on allegations from content owners that we have infringed their copyright interests in such content.
 A law firm in the U.S. who claimed to represent the Motion Picture Association of America, or the MPAA, has recently notified us by phone that certain members of the MPAA may make claims of copyright infringement against us, and requested us to enter into a content protection agreement with these members.
 Following the initial discussion described above, we have not received any written claims from the law firm, the MPAA or any of its members.
-We intend to engage in discussions with the MPAA to understand their request.
+We have engaged in discussions with the MPAA to understand their request.
 However, we may not be able to reach a content protection agreement with the MPAA on mutually satisfactory terms and the MPAA or its members may initiate a lawsuit or other proceedings against us, whether or not we enter into a content protection agreement with any of them.
-Claims alleging copyright infringement or other claims arising from the content accessible through our resource discovery network, with or without merit, may lead to operations and business prospects.
+In the ordinary course of our business, we receive written notices from third parties claiming that certain content in our network or on one or more of our websites infringe their copyrights and threatening to take legal actions against us.
+In general, we are more likely to receive such kind of written notices when we launch new games on our websites.
+A U.S.-based company recently sent a letter claiming that a new game on our websites infringes its copyright and requesting us to cease distribution, marketing or displaying the game on our websites.
+The game in question was developed by a third-party game developer unrelated to us and is still in the trial stage and has not been commercially launched to the general public.
+Based on our knowledge, we do not think the allegations are substantiated.
+In addition, according to the license agreement between us and the third-party game developer, the game developer is liable for any claims against us for copyright infringement.
+However, claims alleging copyright infringement or other claims arising from the content accessible through our resource discovery network or on our websites, with or without merit, may lead to diversion of our management's attention and financial resources and negative publicity affecting our brand and reputation, and therefore adversely affect our results of operations and business prospects